google-deepmind/penzai/docs/guides/howto_reference.md

 ----------------------------
-## Training and Fine-Tuning Models (V2 API)
+## Training and Fine-Tuning Models

 ### Training model parameters

-Penzai provides a basic `StatefulTrainer` object in `penzai.experimental.v2.toolshed.basic_training`, which is designed to allow you to quickly set up a training loop for a loss function.
+Penzai provides a basic `StatefulTrainer` object in `penzai.toolshed.basic_training`, which is designed to allow you to quickly set up a training loop for a loss function.
 This trainer object will update the values of `Parameter` variables in the model automatically, similar to e.g. PyTorch optimizers.

 Penzai models are compatible with any JAX training loop, however.
 If you prefer a purely functional training loop to a stateful one, you can use `pz.unbind_params(model, freeze=True)` to obtain a deduplicated PyTree of model parameters, then update these parameters using your preferred JAX PyTree-compatible optimizer or training loop implementation.
 (This is how `StatefulTrainer` is implemented internally, except that it also updates the value of the original stateful `Parameter` variables after each training iteration.)

 ### Low-rank adaptation

-To finetune a model using low-rank adaptation, you can use the function `loraify_linears_in_selection` defined in `penzai.experimental.v2.toolshed.lora`.
+To finetune a model using low-rank adaptation, you can use the function `loraify_linears_in_selection` defined in `penzai.toolshed.lora`.
 First, you will likely want to freeze the existing parameters, using `pz.freeze_params`.
 Then, you can use `pz.select` to identify the parts of the model that should be adapted, and then use `loraify_linears_in_selection` to insert new `LowRankAdapter` layers with new parameters.

 `loraify_linears_in_selection` returns a modified copy of the model, where each of the `pz.nn.Linear` layers in the original model has been replaced with a `lora.LowRankAdapter` with the same signature.
 As with any other Penzai model transformation, you can visualize the new model structure by pretty-printing the new model copy.